High carbon monoxide levels inside Ohio ice rink lead to evacuation, 3 taken to hospital - NewsBreak

 AUBURN TOWNSHIP, Ohio (WJW) – The Fox 8 I-Team has learned that three people were transported to the hospital and several were evacuated from The Pond ice skating rink Sunday afternoon, after high levels of carbon monoxide were found inside the facility.

-Auburn Assistant Fire Chief Mike Cardaman told the I-Team they went to the facility after receiving a request to check CO levels.‘Friends’ actor James Michael Tyler dies after battle with cancer: Reports
+Auburn Assistant Fire Chief Mike Cardaman told the I-Team they went to the facility after receiving a request to check CO levels.

 “As soon as we entered we noticed the high levels and immediately evacuated everyone,” Cardaman said.
 He said there were about 100 people inside the facility at the time.